How To Find Out If Someone Died in Canada

 Local News

 If the deceased was a prominent community member, you might find news of their death on local news.
-Especially prominent community members may even get a full article detailing their passing instead of a small blurb in the obituary section.
+This typically applies only if the person was well-known or the death involved notable circumstances.

 Churches and Places of Worship